Skip to Content

 Table-top exercises are designed to simulate an oil spill scenario in a controlled environment and allow participants to undertake simulated emergency response actions in a low-risk environment.
 These exercises provide an opportunity to assess response plans and procedures, determine responder and equipment readiness, clarify roles and responsibilities, identify gaps in response capability, build individual and team confidence, measure performance, promote awareness of potential incidents, and prepare for real oil spill events.

-Other types of exercises include notification exercises, walk-through guided exercises, equipment deployment exercises, incident management exercises, and full-scale incident management exercises.
+Other types of exercises include notification exercises, walk-through guided exercises, equipment deployment exercises, incident managementtwo oil spill response technicians deploy 18 inch containment boom into the water for oil containment and recovery exercises, and full-scale incident management exercises.
 These exercises are designed to test different aspects of the oil spill readiness plan and help identify areas for improvement.

 In conclusion, conducting regular table-top training exercises is an essential component of a comprehensive oil spill readiness plan.
 By testing the plan in a controlled environment, businesses can identify gaps in their response capability and areas for future development, and improve their preparedness and response capabilities.